NVukobrat/GANs-Indoor-Scene-Recognition/README.md

 Bellow is the original image used for training of the models as well as generator image samples throughout the epochs.

-Examples show that the generator model over-fit fast and continued to do it throughout the epochs.
+Examples show that the generator model over-fit during the training process, but nevertheless, it also tries to generate a distinct image having other two image samples as a reference.

 ### An Original image
 <center>